Things to Do at Stanford University

 Hoover Tower

-The iconic 285-foot landmark offers panoramic views of the Bay Area from its observation deck and houses the Hoover Institution's archives and library
+The 285-foot landmark tower offering panoramic views of the campus and Silicon Valley from its observation deck.
+The tower also houses the Hoover Institution archives and exhibits.

 Cantor Arts Center